 That means, no one will be able to take care of my mother except me.

-At this point, I still had no idea if my job as web developer can be done remotely.
+At this point, I still had no idea if my job as a web developer can be done remotely.

 I talked with HR about my condition, and they allowed me to work for them remotely from my hometown( thanks to them ).

-Near the end of 2012, I finally decided to resign from my position as Rails developer from that firm.
+Near the end of 2012, I finally decided to resign from my position as a Rails developer from that firm.

 From there, I started to look for more remote projects on oDesk.

 - I always ask some questions if I am not confident that I understand the requirement correctly.
-It's better to ask dumb question rather than working on something with wrong direction which will waste both of my time and client's
+It’s better to ask a dumb question rather than working on something with the wrong direction which will waste both of my time and client’s

-- I always send an earlier notification (usually one or two months earlier) if I had plan to go off either for vacation or for other things
+- I always send an earlier notification (usually one or two months earlier) if I had the plan to go off either for vacation or for other things

 - I always send a notification in case I was sick and unable to work for that day.